blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 1. From SQL Server Management Studio on your **CloudShopSQL** virtual machine, open a new query window.

 2. Create a partition function for the new partitioned table that you will create.
 For now, we will create the table with enough partitions to accommodate all of the data that is currently in the Sales.ResellersSales table.
-Paste the following code into your query window and execute it.
+Paste the following code into your query window and execute it:

     ```sql
     USE AdventureWorks